innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

 ```

 <!-- #region hidden=true -->
-We can create a further level of abstraction by putting the function inside a Pyhton `class`:
+We can create a further level of abstraction by putting the function inside a Python `class`:
 <!-- #endregion -->

 ```python hidden=true